swiftlang/swift-evolution/proposals/nnnn-access-level-on-imports.md

 The module associated with a hidden dependency doesn't need to be distributed to clients.
 However, the binary associated to the module still needs to be distributed to execute the resulting program.

-### Default import access-level in Swift 5 and Swift 6
+### Default import access level in Swift 5 and Swift 6

-The access-level of a default import statement without an explicit access-level keyword depends on the language version.
+The access level of a default import statement without an explicit access-level modifier depends on the language version.
-We list here the implicit access-levels and reasoning behind this choice.
+We list here the implicit access levels and reasoning behind this choice.

 In Swift 5 an import is public by default.
 This choice preserves source compatibility.
 The only official import previously available in Swift 5 behaves like the public import proposed in this document.

 In Swift 6 mode an import is internal by default.
-This will align the behavior of imports with declarations where the implicit access-level is internal.
+This will align the behavior of imports with declarations where the implicit access level is internal.
 It should help limit unintentional dependency creep as marking a dependency public will require an intentional extra keyword.

 The Swift 6 change will likely break source compatibility for libraries.
-A migration tool could automatically insert the `public` keyword where required.
+A migration tool could automatically insert the `public` modifier where required.
-Where the tool is unavailable, a simple script can insert a `public` keyword in front of all imports to preserve the Swift 5 behavior.
+Where the tool is unavailable, a simple script can insert a `public` modifier in front of all imports to preserve the Swift 5 behavior.

 The upcoming feature flag `InternalImports` will enable the Swift 6 behavior even when using Swift 5.